Foot and Ankle Pain in Teenagers and Older Children

 - Orthotic devices.
 Custom orthotic devices can be most beneficial in distributing your child’s weight away from the affected joint, limiting motion at the joint and relieving pain.
 If you are not able to get a custom orthotic try an over-the-counter device.
 The FootChair Adjustable Arch Orthotic has the best arch height we have found on an over-the-counter arch support to transfer pressure off your joints as it is the only OTC orthotic to have an adjustable arch.

 - Immobilization.
 Sometimes the foot must be immobilized to give the affected area time to rest.
 The foot may be placed in a cast or cast boot, and crutches are recommended to avoid placing weight on the affected foot.

 - Injection of an anesthetic agent.
 Injection of an anesthetic into the affected leg may be used to relax muscle spasms, and is often performed prior to immobilization of the affected foot.

-If your teenager is complaining of any of the symptoms above, or is you have noticed any of these symptoms, make an appointment to see Dr. Hale or Dr. Huppin as soon as possible in our Seattle office, for accurate diagnosis, treatment, and relief of his or her teenage foot pain.
+If your teenager or older child is complaining of any of the symptoms above, or is you have noticed any of these symptoms, make an appointment to see Dr. Hale or Dr. Huppin as soon as possible in our Seattle office, for accurate diagnosis, treatment, and relief of his or her teenage foot pain.